 His comedy "Shadetree Curiosities" won the 2018 Hendrix-Murphy Alumni Playwriting Contest, and his drama "Pie Town" won the 2019 edition of the contest, then had a staged reading Sept.
 6, 2019.
 His intense one-act dystopian drama for young actors "City on the Hill" was produced in March 2019 by Young Players of Benton, Ark.
 His emotional youth drama "Edgar: A Ghost Story" was produced both in full-length and one-act variations by Biloxi High School in Mississippi and Lakeside High School in Hot Springs, Ark., in fall 2018, Lakeside High won the state-one-act championship with the play at Arkansas Thespian Festival, and the play was showcased at the 2019 International Thespian Festival.
 Osseo Senior High School in Minnesota produced it in January 2020.
 It was then published in its one-act form in October 2020.

 "Angus Magoosh and the Elmdale Uprising," a one-act comedy, was produced by Greenbrier High School, Arkansas, in fall 2019, and by Lakeside High School, Hot Springs, Arkansas, in January 2020.
-"The Monster," John's one-act Frankenstein for festivals, was produced by Gentry High School, Arkansas, in fall 2019, will get a production in March 2020 at Long Beach High School, Mississippi, and was scheduled for a public reading in 2020 at Gulf Coast Community College, Mississippi.
+"The Monster," John's one-act Frankenstein for festivals, was produced twice by Gentry High School, Arkansas, in fall 2019 and spring 2022, and once in fall 2021 by Biloxi High School, Biloxi, Mississippi.
 His science-fiction one-act "The Violets," inspired by the family-separation crisis, was produced in January 2020 at William Carey University, Mississippi.

 Undraped", John's first play, earned a full production at The Weekend Theater in Little Rock, Ark., and qualified him for a Playwright’s Center mentorship with playwright Cory Hinkle through the Arkansas Arts Council.
 "Undraped" also earned staged readings at The Nebraska Repertory Theater’s equity company, directed by Brant Pope, and at Hendrix College of Conway Arkansas, directed by playwright Jeffrey Elwell.